• Skip to main content

 • Yearly

 Most of these triggers are self-explanatory.
-For example, I created a task to occur each Tuesday and Friday to water a friend’s plants while she’s away.
+For example, I created a task to occur each Tuesday and Friday to water a friend’s plants while she was away.
 This worked fine until I didn’t make it a couple of times.
 I now show some overdue tasks, along with the current task.

 Overdue Recurring Tasks